“For what shall it profit a man,

 - The Vulcan Salute, Star Trek

-Many people who consider themselves to be ‘spiritual’ people consider money to be very ‘unspiritual’ (what a strange division to make!) – somehow dirty, somehow against life, somehow a stain on consciousness.
-Some people even say that spiritual teachers should never ask for money, and teachings should either be given for free, or by donation, and if a teacher charges he or she is not authentic, or perhaps even a fraud.
+Many people who consider themselves to be ‘spiritual’ consider money to be very ‘unspiritual’ (what a strange division to make!).
+They say that money is dirty, against life, a stain on consciousness, filled with ego.
+Some people even say that spiritual teachers should never ask for money, and teachings should either be given for free, or by donation – and if a teacher charges money he or she is not authentic, or perhaps even a fraud!

-Of course, if a teacher does not charge money, deep down they can still desire to collect as many donations as possible, or collect as many students as possible, or collect as much admiration or publicity or popularity or respect as possible – and the image of ‘the selfless, desireless, ego-free teacher who never asks for money’ can be a very profitable image indeed!
+But let’s get real here.
+If a spiritual teacher does not charge money, deep down he or she can still desire to collect as many donations as possible, or collect as many students as possible, or collect as much admiration or publicity or popularity or respect as possible – and the image of selfless, desireless, ego-free teacher who never asks for money can be a very profitable image indeed!

 So, it all comes down to motivation and intention.

-When you offer a service or a product – and that could include spiritual teaching, singing, art, therapy, anything – what is your intention?
+When you offer a service or a product – and that could include spiritual teaching, singing, art, healing, therapy, anything – what is your intention?
 Are you doing it primarily for the money?
 Are you doing it solely to make a profit for yourself?
 To amass personal wealth?
 To promote yourself and your own image?
 To increase your own security and comfort at any cost?
-In that case, you will never be truly rich in the deeper sense of the word – that is, in touch with prosperity, the flow of life, the receiving and giving of life energy, without which no human life is possible.
+In that case, you will never be truly rich in the deeper sense of the word – that is, deeply in touch with prosperity, the natural flow of life, the abundant cycle of life energy.
+Without a deep understanding of prosperity, and the importance of giving and receiving in total balance, no human life is possible.

 All of this stems from a basic misunderstanding of who we really are.
 ‘My profit’ and ‘my comfort’ are not really what we long for.
 What we long for is prosperity in the deepest sense of the word – our inherent inseparability from life and each other, which is the truth of who we really are.
 Money in itself cannot give us that.

-When Bob Dylan plays his guitar, or Marlon Brando acts by not ‘acting’, or Mozart composes, or Shakespeare gives us his words, or Billy Holliday sings from her heart and deepest human longings, or someone dances or paints or creates in their own unique and unexpected way, and we are inspired and moved and changed and delighted or even deeply challenged, we are often happy to give back to them, to contribute to their prosperity and to the prosperity of all who have been and will be equally touched.
+When Bob Dylan shares his musical poetry, or Marlon Brando acts by not acting, or Mozart gives us his heavenly music, or Shakespeare shares his words, or Billy Holliday sings from her heart, or someone dances or paints or creates in their own unique and unexpected and thrilling way, and we are inspired and moved and changed and delighted and even deeply challenged, we are often happy to give back to them, to contribute to their prosperity, and therefore to the prosperity of all who have been and will be touched by them.
 We want life to keep flowing, both for ourselves and for all mankind, and our giving of money can simply be an expression of this gratitude.

 If we say “No!
-I refuse to pay, they should be giving this to me for free!”, this can easily be a movement of shutting ourselves off from prosperity, and even gratitude.
-Of course it may not be, but it’s something to explore within ourselves.
+I REFUSE to pay, they should be giving this to ME for FREE!”, is this not a movement of shutting ourselves off from prosperity and gratitude and therefore life itself?
+It’s certainly something to explore within ourselves.

-When our fear around money drops, so does all the controversy, and then perhaps we can all share and even rejoice in each others’ prosperity, rather than becoming imprisoned by jealousy and criticism and mesmerised by false divisions between something called the ‘spiritual’ and something else called the ‘material’.
+And then perhaps we can all share and even rejoice in each others’ prosperity, rather than becoming imprisoned by jealousy and criticism and mesmerised by false divisions between something called the ‘spiritual’ and something else called the ‘non-spiritual’.

-A true spirituality, a prosperous spirituality that no longer divides “material” and “spiritual”, that finally embraces money and sees the deeper truth in the giving and receiving of it, is a very beautiful and inspiring thing.
+A prosperous spirituality that no longer divides “material” and “spiritual”, that embraces money and sees the deeper truth in the giving and receiving of it, is a spirituality deeply rooted in truth.